ZahidUllah33400/ZahidUllah33400/README.md

-STructural Engineer by profession
+STructural Engineer by profession,
-Interested in interdiscplinary research
+Interested in interdiscplinary research, and
 Learning Openfast